 Who Can Travel to Cuba?

-Everyone can travel to Cuba! – even U.S. citizens, or citizens of other countries traveling through the United States.
+Everyone can travel to Cuba! – even U.S. citizens or citizens of other countries traveling through the United States.
 U.S. citizens are required by the United States government to only spend money at private businesses (rather than government-run establishments) while there – which is quite easy to do.
-Our guide to travel to Cuba from the United States has all the details.

 Spanish is the only language spoken in Cuba, with English occasionally spoken in the tourism industry.
 Download Google Translate before your trip to help.
 Check out our guide to the apps you’ll need for travel in Cuba for more recommendations.